boatnoah/Pathfinding-Project/README.md

 2. **Interact with the GUI:**

-   - Left Mouse Button: Set start and target positions, draw obstacles.
+   - Left Mouse Button: Set start and target positions.
-   - Right Mouse Button: Erase walls.
+   - Right Mouse Button: Draw walls.
    - c: Clear the grid.
    - Escape: Return to the algorithm selection menu.
    - Enter: Run the selected algorithm.